 A creative, welcoming and diverse place for nonprofits in Indianapolis

 The Indiana Interchurch Center is much more than a building.
 It’s a community of nonprofit organizations working to solve the most urgent challenges we face at home and abroad.
-The Interchurch Center provides offices where denominational headquarters and nonprofits develop strategies and implementation plans.
+The Interchurch Center provides offices where denomination administrative headquarters and nonprofits develop strategies and implementation plans.
 More importantly, it offers a space where these the broader community can engage in learning and conversing, service and advocacy.
-We invite you to visit the Interchurch Center, participate in our events, join the Interchurch Community ... and be part of something special.
+We invite you to visit the Interchurch Center, and participate in events that interest you.

 Who are some of the members of the Interchurch Community and what do they care about?

 Health and wellness.
-The Minority Health Coalition of Marion County and the Indiana Rural Health Association work to extend health services to the most marginalized populations.
-The Interfaith Coalition for Mental Health connects religious leaders and mental health professionals to address the needs of congregations.
+The Minority Health Coalition of Marion County and the Indiana Rural Health Association extend health services to the most marginalized populations.
+Even the health of animals are addressed: Spay and Neuter Services of Indiana helps low-income families afford to spay their pets.

 Undocumented immigrants.
 The Indiana Undocumented Youth Alliance is one of the state's best known groups protecting the rights of "Dreamers" and other undocumented Hoosiers.